Quasimaps to moduli spaces of sheaves on a $K3$ surface: Semiregularity map

-is equivalent to the fact that the quasimap $f\colon C \rightarrow \rCohS$ associated to $F$ is not constant. \end{rmk} A geometric interpretation of the above result is the following one.
-With respect to Hochschild--Kostant--Rosenberg (HKR) isomorphism
+is equivalent to the fact that the quasimap $f\colon C \rightarrow \rCohS$ associated to $F$ is not constant. \end{remark} The above result has a following geometric interpretation.
+With respect to the Hochschild--Kostant--Rosenberg (HKR) isomorphism,